kubeshark/docs/src/pages/en/troubleshooting.md

 Use the [`tcp` dissector](/en/pod_to_pod_connections#enabling-and-disabling) to see all TCP traffic.
 If the traffic isn't visible, **Kubeshark** isn't capturing it for some reason (e.g., capture filters).

+Examine the [traffic dumped and recorded](/en/pcapdump) by **Kubeshark**.
+If the traffic you're looking for isn't there, it might be a permission or network policy issue.

 ## I Don't See HTTP/2 Traffic

 HTTP/2 sometimes runs on long-lived connections. **Kubeshark** must start processing the traffic before the long-lived connection is established.
 It cannot process an existing long-lived connection.
-This can happen if you start Kubeshark after the long-lived connection has already been established.
+This can happen if you start **Kubeshark** after the long-lived connection has already been established.

 To see the raw TCP and possibly the HTTP/2 packets, use the [`tcp` dissector](/en/pod_to_pod_connections#enabling-and-disabling).